alawllm/fm_age_calculator/README-template.md

 - Flexbox
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
-- App started in React Vite
+- App in React Vite

 ### What I learned

-I have learned a lot on this project, especially input validation and working with time in JS / React.
-It was a good opportunity to referesh some of React's features before jumping back into courses from which I learned.
+I have learned a lot on this project, especially building input validation from scratch and working with date / time in JS / React.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+However, the design demanded separating day, month and year fields and showing separate messages for them.
+As the day depends on a months and on a year, it will be prone to mistakes.
+When the month/year is invalid, the day will be invalid as well.

+I have built the validation without solving every edge case, as well as built the age calculator in pure JS.

+It was a good learning experience, however I have decided not to continue with the project as it would be mostly solving validation edge cases from now and I did not want to leave solved edge cases.

+Another good solution would be using a validation library, such as React Hook Form.
+However, it is also a good experience to try to build it yourself.

 ### Useful resources